AssignPrimeIdentity/manifest/README.md

 See that out of 19 the number 89 is located precissely at the of Δ11 within the end of 12's that goes to 13's Cell.
 So this is related to the Metratron's Cube.
 This configuration leads to a **Cyclic in the Loops** as followings:

 - Injection goes by 114-π(100)=89 on  Δ11 from 102 to 114-1 or 113
-- The 113 is 30th prime where 30, 36 and 102 are laid in the end of Δ18 rows
+- The 113 is 30th prime where 30, 36 and 102 are laid in the end of rows
-- The total of the three (3) numbers of 30+36+102 is exactly 168 which is π(1000)
+- The total of 30+36+102 is exactly 168 which is π(1000)
-- The 36th prime is reinjected by 151-1 or 150 that is carrying a delta with 168 of Δ18
+- The 36th prime which is 151, is reinjected by 151-1 or 150.
+This 150 is carrying a delta of Δ18 with 168
-- The Δ18 brings the 30th and 36th cycled back to 102th thus consequently to the 114th prime
+- The Δ18 brings the 30th and 36th cycled back to 102th thus consequently it goes to the 114th prime
 - The 114th prime which is carrying the loop(1000) is reinjected by 619-1 or 618 on the same spot.

 You may agree that all of this algorithm seems like a primes orchestra.
 By sourcing and studying of many references, the closest behaviour of the crossing on above primes flowing is found with the wave shown on _**Δ1=(19 vs 18) Loops**_  as below.